Drought causes and types

 This means most of the country has low and erratic rainfall.
 Even in the wetter areas, very dry years can disrupt normal activities and lead to water shortages.

-A lot of our rainfall variation, but not all, can be explained by what's happening in the climate system.
-Australia's climate is affected by many different climate drivers.
-Some of them influence rainfall.
+A lot of our rainfall variation, but not all, can be explained by what's happening in the global climate system.
+Many different factors affect Australia's climate patterns.

 Completely dried out pond showing cracks in earth, with a background of bushland.